Storm772/Giveaway-Bot/README.md

 # Discord Giveaways Bot 🎉

-Welcome to the **Discord Giveaways Bot** project!
-This bot is built using Node.js and is designed to facilitate giveaways on your Discord server effortlessly.
+This bot is built using **Node.js** and is designed to facilitate giveaways on your Discord server effortlessly.
 Whether you want to reward your community or engage your server members, this bot has you covered.

 ## Features ✨